fyears/electron-python-example/README.md

 But, unfortunately, Electron is not for mobile applications and it makes little sense even if possible.
 Please use native GUI in those platforms.

-## conclusion and futhuer thinkings
+## conclusion and further thinkings

 It's still a promising solution.
 For drawing interface, we want to use some markup language for declative UI.
 HTML happens to be one of the best choices, and its companion JS and CSS happen to have one of the most optimized renderers: web browser.
 That's why I am (so) interested in using web technologies for GUI when possible.
 A few years before the web browsers were not powerful enough, but the story is different now.